zeelbhatt/fourierTransform.github.io/README.md

 In this figure Chitta feature is more dominant when looked closely, Zebra features become more prominent when you look it from far.

+## Hybrid images examples in the original paper

+## References
+Oliva, A., Torralba, A., & Schyns, P. G. (2006).
+Hybrid images.
+ACM Transactions on Graphics (TOG), 25(3), 527-532.
+I used chatgpt to refine the language.